Yara607/visualization/02_activities/assignments/assignment_3.md

     > How did you choose which features of your chosen dataset to include or exclude from your visualization?
     I focused on the most relevant features that directly answer the main question of the visualization: the relationship between tourism spending and receipts.
-Specifically, I chose the Visitor Spending and Tourism Receipts as the key variables, as they are central to understanding the economic impact of tourism.
+Specifically, Igit  chose the Visitor Spending and Tourism Receipts as the key variables, as they are central to understanding the economic impact of tourism.
 The Impact category (e.g., Total, Direct) was included to provide deeper insights into the segmentation of the data, allowing for a more detailed understanding of how different levels of impact (Total vs. Direct) contribute to the overall tourism economy.
     Additionally, given the capabilities of the tools I used (Python and Excel), I made selections based on what could be easily represented and interpreted in the context of both tools.
 In Python, I had the flexibility to handle more complex data manipulations, while in Excel, I focused on a simpler representation of the key variables.
     I intentionally excluded variables that would have cluttered the visualization or detracted from the main message.